 5. Complete Humiliation

-At risk of appearing insane, I unveil the fifth and most powerful tool in the arsenal of annoyance: Dressing your cat up in costumes!
+At the risk of appearing insane, I unveil the fifth and most powerful tool in the arsenal of annoyance: Dressing your cat up in costumes!

 Don't get me wrong.
 It's not like I sew miniature dresses and sun hats and make her sit through tea parties with a host of stuffed animals (and if that sounds appealing to you, by all means, seek professional help).
 No, my invention of this particular tactic was inspired by a book.
-Basically, the book is a kung fu epic, set in feudal Japan, a storyline augmented by photos of the characters in totally awesome kung fu costumes.
-My parents, who have four cats, were gracious enough to allow a complete exploitation of kitty dignity while I visited last summer.
+Basically, the book is a kung fu epic set in feudal Japan, a storyline augmented by photos of the characters in totally awesome kung fu costumes.
+My parents, who have four cats, were gracious enough to allow complete exploitation of kitty dignity while I visited last summer.

 It's not surprising a cat hates—nay, loathes—being dressed up like a ninja and forced to hold miniature nunchucks.
-In fact, the whole endeavor proved to be so difficult I had to give up.
-Damn prima donnas.
+In fact, the whole endeavor proved to be so difficult I had to give up—damn prima donnas.

-Regardless, the photo shoot wasn't a complete waste of time.
+Regardless, the photoshoot wasn't a complete waste of time.
 I got some hilarious shots and found that for bugging your cat, nothing compares to Complete Humiliation.